koengr/QCforBusiness/backups/_essentials/timelines.md

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title mini-header">At a glance</legend>

-The earliest quantum applications will need several million qubits, according to the most rigorous studies.
+The earliest commercial quantum applications will need several million qubits, according to the most rigorous studies.

 Assuming an exponential growth similar to Moore’s Law, we predict that the first applications could be within reach around 2035-2040.